 Overview

-The Certificate in Intercultural Ministry is a two-year certificate designed to prepare participants to serve competently and effectively in contemporary ecclesial ministries and leadership, especially in Catholic parish ministries, religious education, spirituality and spiritual development, youth ministry and catechetical leadership.
-All courses are designed to attend to questions of ministry in intercultural contexts.
-All courses are offered in English and Spanish and are available online through weekly synchronous meetings.
+The Certificate in Intercultural Ministry was a two-year certificate designed to prepare participants to serve competently and effectively in contemporary ecclesial ministries and leadership, especially in Catholic parish ministries, religious education, spirituality and spiritual development, youth ministry and catechetical leadership.
+All courses were designed to attend to questions of ministry in intercultural contexts.
+All courses were offered in English and Spanish and were available online through weekly synchronous meetings.

 Who is the Certificate for?

-The certificate is particularly focused on giving Latina sisters the knowledge and skills to minister in the United States.
-The certificate program will enable 10 religious Latina/Latin American sisters serving in the United States to earn the certificate.
-The certificate program is open to religious sisters residing within the United States or preparing for ministry in the United States in the very near future.
-The certificate program is open to sisters who are members of AHLMA.
-For more information about AHLMA membership, please contact Sr. Elizabeth Ann Guerrero, MCDP at [email protected] or 210-731-3133.
+The certificate was particularly focused on giving Latina sisters the knowledge and skills to minister in the United States.
+The certificate program enabled 10 religious Latina/Latin American sisters serving in the United States to earn the certificate.
+The certificate program was open to religious sisters residing within the United States or preparing for ministry in the United States in the very near future.
+The certificate program was open to sisters who are members of AHLMA.
+For more information about AHLMA membership, please contact Sr. Giovana Fuentes Bendivez, IHM at hermanas.latinas.america@gmail.com or 210-731-3133.

 Why was the Certificate developed?